talikepsh/VectorDB_RAG/README.md

-# Using Vector Data Base for RAG for Retreval Improvement
+# Using Vector Data Base for RAG for Retrieval Improvement

 This project explores the use of vector databases to improve Retrieval-Augmented Generation (RAG) systems.
 By leveraging vector databases, we aim to enhance the retrieval phase of RAG, leading to more accurate and relevant results in generation tasks.